sentry-demos/api_script_qm/README.md

 After running the script you will see a log file created with the following naming convention - `alert_logfile_{current_datetime}.log`

 Potential error and info logs will be displayed here.

+## Reminder

+To successfully create a metric alert make sure each project has at least one team assigned to it!